TheHerjei/srvcheck/README.md

 # Server Check

-**Objective:**
-A Script to run on servers or Workstations to automatically run checks system wide.
+**srvcheck:** - Script to run on servers or Workstations to automatically run checks system wide.
-The script outputs in cvs format to be easily readable and processed or filtered as needed.
+The output in cvs format is easy to read and parsed or filtered as needed. *FUTURE IMPLEMENTATIONS: Can be run "standalone" or as a "client" for srvmonit.*

+**setup.sh** - Script to easily install, configure or remove srvcheck.
+At this time it can configure: package dependencies, ssh-key access for log server, automation scheduling, domain name (for log server archiviation).
+*FUTURE IMPLEMENTATIONS: choose server or client installation, config rsync client or rsyncd.*

+***TODO*** **srvmonit** - Service that act as "server" for several instance of srvcheck.
+It received the report generated from every srvcheck instances via rsync, manage the report retention policy, parse the errors and generate a "general report", with enphasys on critical errors and warnings for each "domain".

 ## Installation